google/secrets-gradle-plugin/README.md

 such as `local.properties`, and expose those properties as variables in the Gradle-generated `BuildConfig` class and in the Android manifest file.

+**DISCLAIMER:** This plugin is primarily for hiding your keys from version control.
+Since your key is part of the static binary, your API keys are still recoverable by decompiling an APK.
+So, securing your key using other measures like adding restrictions (if possible) are recommended.

 ## Requirements
 * Gradle-based Android project
 * Android Gradle plugin 4.1.x or newer